vuolen/othello-core/README.md

 ## CLI / How to run

-`java -jar <path-to-jar> [Bot1ClassName [Bot2ClassName]]`
+`java -jar <path-to-jar> [Bot1ClassName [Bot2ClassName [numberOfGames]]]`

 If you specify no bots, the program will run in human vs. human mode.

 If you only specify one, you will play against that bot.

-If you specify two bots, the program will play these bots against eachother. // TODO
+If you specify two bots, the program will play these bots against each other.

+If you specify two bots and a number, the program will execute a tournament of specified count of games.
+Tournaments can only be played between two bots and will only display results of the entire tournament.